 - How is my treatment regimen communicated between staff members?

 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
-This schedule will be your guide for day to day life in the clinic, as you move through the stages of treatment in your care plan.
+This will give a clear indication of what activities happen when, where, and what's expected of you.

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.